Deep ReLU networks overcome the curse of dimensionality for bandlimited functions: Approximation properties of deep ReLU networks

 The proof is complete. \end{proof}

-Let us emphasize that in general the constants $s$ and $C_f$ depend on $M$.
-Let us look at two examples, a function with a singularity on the imaginary axis and an \textit{entire} function (i.e., a function that is analytic over the whole complex plane).
+Our result below could be generalized to multiple dimensions, which would be interesting future work.
+In \cite{e2018}, it was shown that deep ReLU networks can approximate multivariate analytic functions with exponential convergence, a result similar to our theorem above.
+However, we would like to emphasize that it is not possible to directly apply the result in \cite{e2018} to prove our main theorem in Section 3, because it is only valid on an open interval contained in $[-1,1]$, instead of an arbitrary closed interval $[-M,M]$.

+Let us now highlight that, in general, the constants $s$ and $C_f$ depend on $M$.
+Let us look at two examples, a function with a singularity on the imaginary axis and an \textit{entire} function (\textit{i.e.}, a function that is analytic over the whole complex plane).
 A typical example of an analytic function with singularities on the imaginary axis is the Runge-like function $f(x) = 1/(1 + \frac{x^2}{\beta^2})$, $\beta>1$, whose singularities are located at $x=\pm i\beta$.
 The function $f$ is analytic on the interval $[-M,M]$ and analytically continuable to the open Bernstein $s$-ellipse $E_s^M$ with

 and $r = \beta + \sqrt{\beta^2 + 1}$.
 Since $f$ increases along the imaginary axis we may take

 The complex exponential $f(x)=e^{ix}$ is an entire function.
 Hence, any $s>1$ works but $C_f(s,M)$ must grow with $s$ and $M$.
 As $f$ increases along the imaginary axis we may choose